LGBTQ rights in Timor-Leste: Advocacy and activism

-LGBT advocacy groups in Timor-Leste include: Hatutan, CODIVA (Coalition on Diversity and Action), and Arco Iris.
+LGBTQ advocacy groups in Timor-Leste include: Hatutan, CODIVA (Coalition on Diversity and Action), and Arco Iris.

 On 29 June 2017, the first pride parade in Timor-Leste took place in the capital city of Dili with reportedly 500 people in attendance.
 A Catholic nun spoke at the beginning of the event.
-The same week, Prime Minister Rui Maria de Araújo declared that "discrimination, disrespect and abuse towards people because of their sexual orientation or gender identity does not provide any benefit to our nation" and that "every person has the potential to contribute to the development of our nation, including the LGBTQ community", thus becoming the first Southeast Asian leader to publicly support LGBT rights.
+The same week, Prime Minister Rui Maria de Araújo declared that "discrimination, disrespect and abuse towards people because of their sexual orientation or gender identity does not provide any benefit to our nation" and that "every person has the potential to contribute to the development of our nation, including the LGBTQ community", thus becoming the first Southeast Asian leader to publicly support LGBTQ rights.

-Activists continue to speak about violence against LGBT people on a regular basis.
-In April 2018, the Timorese LGBT organization Hatutan launched a documentary on acceptance of LGBT people within their families, entitled Dalan ba Simu Malu in Tetum (The Road to Acceptance).
-The launch was attended by former President and former Prime Minister Xanana Gusmão and representatives of several embassies and organizations.
+Activists continue to speak about violence against LGBTQ people on a regular basis.
+In April 2018, the Timorese LGBTQ organization Hatutan launched a documentary on acceptance of LGBTQ people within their families, entitled Dalan ba Simu Malu in Tetum (The Road to Acceptance).
+The launch was attended by former president and former Prime Minister Xanana Gusmão and representatives of several embassies and organizations.

 The second pride parade was held on 20 July 2018 in Dili.
 About 1,500 people participated, three times that of the previous year.
 The event began with a screening of the aforementioned documentary "Dalan ba Simu Malu", and followed with a march led by a local band who played traditional Timorese resistance songs.

 The third pride parade was held on 12 July 2019 in Dili.
 About 3,000 people participated, double of that of the previous year, and six times the number of people who took part in the first such event in 2017.
 Minister of Social Solidarity and Inclusion Armanda Berta dos Santos supported the event.
 President Francisco Guterres released a statement in support of the event, writing "I am a President for all people!
 I respect everyone!
 Respect and love tie us as family, as community, as a people.
 I ask everyone to see diversity as our nation's wealth.
 Together we strengthen collective power and knowledge.
 Together we fight for a society which is more just.
 Together we build a Nation which is full with respect and love to all."

 Human rights reports

 2017 United States Department of State report

-In 2017, the United States Department of State reported the following, concerning the status of LGBT rights in Timor-Leste:
+In 2017, the United States Department of State reported the following, concerning the status of LGBTQ rights in Timor-Leste: